usnistgov/FIPS201/_Appendix/accreditation.md

 monitoring compliant with [[SP 800-37]](references.md#ref-SP-800-37) guidelines signifies that a PCI organization's official accepts responsibility for the security (in terms of confidentiality, integrity, and availability of information) of the information systems that will be involved in carrying out the PCI functions.
-Hence evidence of successful application of Risk Management Framework consistent with [[SP 800-37]](references.md#ref- SP 800-37) guidelines is mandatory for issuing PCI accreditation using [[SP 800-79]](references.md#ref-SP-800-79)
+Hence evidence of successful application of Risk Management Framework consistent with [[SP 800-37]](references.md#ref-SP-800-37) guidelines is mandatory for issuing PCI accreditation using [[SP 800-79]](references.md#ref-SP-800-79)

 ## A.3 Conformance Testing of PIV Card Application and Middleware {#s-a-3}